Are you looking for a way to bolster your portfolio’s risk-return profile?

 U.S. Savings Bonds

-There are two types of U.S. savings bonds: the Series EE and the Series I.
+The government sells 2 types of U.S. savings bonds on its website: the Series EE and the Series I.

 Series EE Savings Bonds vs. Series I Savings Bonds